devium335/passSave/SECURITY.md

 ## Reporting a Vulnerability

-Open an issue to report a vulnurability
+Open an issue to report a vulnerability